elm-community/js-integration-examples/more/webcomponents/README.md

 ### Web Components And Virtual DOM

 Elm takes full control of the part of the DOM it manages.
-Like other virtual-dom based libraries it keeps track of the current state of the DOM in the form of an in-memory representation of the tree and assume that what is currently rendered in the real DOM is a pure derivative from this in-memory representation.
+Like other virtual-dom based libraries it keeps track of the current state of the DOM in the form of an in-memory representation of the tree and assumes that what is currently rendered in the real DOM is a pure derivative from this in-memory representation.

-Some libraries are more forgiving than others with unexpected mutations but if you mess with those nodes too much you risk breaking their assumptions, which in turn will cause runtime exceptions, even in Elm.
+Some libraries are more forgiving than others with unexpected mutations but if you mess with those nodes too much you risk breaking their invariants, which in turn will cause runtime exceptions, even in Elm.
 What that means in practice is that you should adhere to the following rules for your custom elements to play nice with virtual-dom libraries in general.

 * 1) Make sure your custom element cleans up after itself via `disconnectedCallback` as Elm may decide to re-create any part of the DOM without notice.
 * 2) This also means that you should not rely on Elm creating your custom element node exactly x amount of times.